digling/edictor/help/morphology.md

 2. Filter the data by directly clicking on one of the morphemes in the words.

 In both cases, the table will be created again, but this time, only those words are considered which contain the selected morpheme.
+If you have chosen the "manual" analysis with your own manually annotated morpheme analysis, you need to filter by supplying identifiers for your morphemes.

 ### Interaction with the Wordlist Module

 As in the Phonology module, the Morphology module also offers the possibility to directly interact with the Wordlist module.
 By clicking on the concept labels in the cells of the column "COLEXIFICATIONS", the wordlist will be filtered to show only the colexified concepts.
-This is identical for clicking on the concept labels in the column "PARTIAL COLEXIFICATIONS", only that these will filter for those concepts which are partially colexified.
+If you click on a concept in the column "CONCEPTS", this will again filter the wordlist and only display your currently selected concept.
+This may turn out convenient for manual morpheme annotation, since you can switch back and forth by annotating morphemes in your wordlist and then checking results on colexifications immediately.